AJMansfield/Intelligence-Core-Public/kttu02.md

   there is also another class of people in the city.
 You're not entirely sure what the distinction is, but it appears to have something to do with whether or not they're considered members of a clan.
-In any case, these 'clanless' kender were almost entirely younger adults, and they live in a separate area of the city from most 'clan kender'.
+In any case, these 'clanless' kender are almost entirely younger adults, and they live in a separate area of the city from most 'clan kender'.

-Importantly, you're considered a member of this class as well, and while Leon had graciously allowed you to sleep in their courtyard that first night, he'd made it abundantly clear that you were not welcome to stay at their clan-hall generally.
+Importantly, you're considered a member of this class as well, and while Leon had graciously allowed you to sleep in their courtyard that first night, he'd made it abundantly clear that you are not welcome to stay at their clan-hall long-term.

-They did, however, feed you and the four other clanless kender from the work crew dinner at the end of each work day, and you were glad to not have to worry about food.
+They did, however, feed you and the four other clanless kender from the work crew dinner at the end of each work day, and you are glad to not have to worry about food.

 For the moment, you're staying with two of them, from whom you'd managed to coerce the nicknames "Jerry" and "Morgan".